RTOs look clean on paper

-BIA documents say the right things, but teams rarely exercise whether alternate procedures actually kick in within the recovery window.
+BIA documents say the right things, but teams rarely test whether alternate procedures work inside the recovery window.

 The Problem

-BIA documents say the right things, but teams rarely exercise whether alternate procedures actually kick in within the recovery window.
+BIA documents say the right things, but teams rarely test whether alternate procedures work inside the recovery window.

 Critical processes usually depend on systems and vendors nobody mapped.
 Exercises surface those chains before they surface during the outage.